 The Standard Methods of Proving Death

-Before an estate can be administered, someone has to establish that the person actually died.
-That may sound obvious, but the law needs formal rules for it.
-A.R.S.
-14-1107 lays out a tiered system for determining death and legal status in estate proceedings.
+Before anyone can manage an estate, someone must prove that the person died.
+That may sound obvious, but Arizona law needs formal rules for it.

 A certified or authenticated copy of a death certificate purporting to be issued by an official or agency of the place where the death purportedly occurred is prima facie evidence of the fact, place, date and time of death and the identity of the decedent.